millisecond/ccc/README.md

 A wrapper around Brotli compression with custom dictionaries.
 Controlling both client and server we can create domain-specific dictionaries that offer much higher compression ratios than a standard approach.

-Each dictionary is static for that version and accessible by a constant URL scheme:
+Each dictionary is static for that version which allows for aggressive caching and accessible by a constant URL scheme:

 Examples: